MSmaili/renym/docs/ignore.md

 ## Default Ignore Rules

+RNM ships with a built-in default ignore list.

-By default, RNM ignores common version control directories:
+Examples include common version control and tooling directories such as:

 - `.git`
 - `.svn`
 - `.hg`

+The complete list is defined in:

+`internal/walker/defaults.go`

 To disable default ignores: